Three Levels of the Pelvis

 3. Outlet, +2 or lower

 Birth instincts emerge naturally when the body and the environment are physiologically in sync.
-The Three Levels SolutionsSM is Spinning Babies® pathway to help restore physiology when labor is painful, long, or heading to an intervention due to a large number of complications.
+The Pelvic Levels SolutionsSM is Spinning Babies® pathway to understand baby’s cardinal movements, and to help restore physiology when labor is painful, long, or heading to an intervention due to a large number of complications.

 Parents, when you ask, “Where’s Baby?” you can also ask, “what pelvic station is the baby?”